Laying the foundation

 Phase 2: Corrective/Restorative Care

-During the corrective care phase, muscles and other tissues are allowed to heal more completely, thereby helping prevent injury.
+During the corrective care phase, muscles and other tissues are allowed to heal more completely, thereby helping prevent further injury.
 This phase of care is specific to the individual and

 often requires a more specific treatment plan.